Facing an interview is something that you cannot avoid for getting any job in the corporate world.

 These questions are asked to know you better as an individual and whether or not you are fit for the company.

-Try to be honest in whatever you write in your resume, because more often than not you will be asked these questions on what you write in there.
+Try to be honest in whatever you write in your resume because more often than not you will be asked these questions about what you write in there.